nealgoyal/hammershell/README.md

  $ ls -a; echo hello; mkdir test
 ```
 ## Requirements
 Need to install the boost library to run the program.
-To get instructions on how to install, follow the website here: https://www.pyimagesearch.com/2015/04/27/installing-boost-and-boost-python-on-osx-with-homebrew/.
+To get instructions on how to install, follow the website [here](https://www.pyimagesearch.com/2015/04/27/installing-boost-and-boost-python-on-osx-with-homebrew/).
 Also, you need to compile using C++11.
 In order to compile, you can either run our makefile or use the command
 ```c++
   $ g++ *.cpp -std=c++11
 ```